enbock/MBOS-Space-Engineers/README.md

 A modularized message controlled system through multiple programable blocks. http://steamcommunity.com/workshop/filedetails/?id=686991041

+## History
+While to creation of the modules code over the years, Space Engineers began to provide similar functionality.
+The **Message Bus** was now integrate as `IGC` (Inter Grid Communication).
+So is it comming, that the `Bus` module is not needed anymore.
+Also the integration of the `CustomData` made the `Core` module obsolete.
+The integration of the LCD display in the `Programmable Block` made the usage of a LCD-Panel obsolate.

+Currently(2020) the modules now more independend (like mirco service architecture), but a small MBOS-Framework is crystalized, the is copied from module to module.
+Be aware, that "older" modules has possibly also an older MBOS system class inside.

 ## Idea
 The programmable block are very limtied for complex system, e.g. automatic navigation and cargo loading systems.
 The MBOS allows to develop multiple small modules which interacts together through a message bus.